-If you have a lot of trouble falling asleep at night or staying asleep through the night, maybe you’ve thought about using a sleep aid can help you get some shuteye.
+If you have trouble falling asleep at night or staying asleep through the night, a sleep aid can help you get some shuteye.

-To help you make an informed decision, we’ll dive into three categories of sleep aids and explain how they work.
-We will also cover how to use sleep aids safely, what side effects to look out for, and healthy habits you can try (like making sure you have a comfortable mattress) before turning to sleep aids if you are not getting enough sleep at night.
+To help you make an informed decision, we’ll dive into three categories of sleep aids and how to use them safely.
+We’ll also share potential side effects and healthy habits you can try (like making sure you have a comfortable mattress) before turning to sleep aids if you’re having trouble sleeping.

 Prescription Sleep Aids

 - Eszopiclone, brand name Lunesta.
-MedLine Plus explains that eszopiclone is a type of drug called a hypnotic, and it works by slowing down brain activity to help you fall asleep and stay asleep.
+Eszopiclone is a hypnotic, a type of drug that slows down brain activity to help you fall asleep and stay asleep.
 Eszopiclone is a pill that people take at bedtime or after they have been lying awake for a while.
-There are a number of potential side effects, including dizziness, headaches, nausea, vomiting, heartburn, dry mouth, unusual dreams, and feeling drowsy during the day.
+It comes with a number of potential side effects, such as dizziness, headaches, nausea, vomiting, heartburn, dry mouth, unusual dreams, and feeling drowsy during the day.
 If you experience side effects that don’t subside, speak to your doctor.

 - Estazolam, brand name ProSom.
-Estazolam is one of a class of drugs called benzodiazepines, and it also works by slowing down brain activity to induce sleep.
-The medicine comes in pill form, to be taken at bedtime.
-Potential estazolam side effects include grogginess, feeling drowsy, feeling weak, dizziness, constipation, agitation, aggression, muscle stiffness, and leg pain.
-If you have any issues when taking this medication, speak to your doctor.
+Estazolam is a benzodiazepine, a type of drug that slows down brain activity to induce sleep.
+This medicine comes in pill form and is taken at bedtime.
+Potential estazolam side effects can include grogginess, feeling drowsy, feeling weak, dizziness, constipation, agitation, aggression, muscle stiffness and leg pain.
+If you have any issues when taking this medication, talk to your doctor.

 Benefits of Prescription Sleep Aids:

-- Health insurance may cover some or all of the costs of prescription sleep aids, depending on your coverage plan.
+- Depending on your coverage plan, your health insurance may cover some or all of the costs of prescription sleep aids.

 Downsides to Prescription Sleep Aids:

-- Some prescription sleep aids have a higher potential than others for drug abuse or drug dependence.
-According to Addiction Center, people may build a tolerance to prescription sleep aids so they require a higher and higher dosage to see any effect.
+- Some prescription sleep aids come with a risk of drug abuse or drug dependence and are habit-forming.
+It’s possible to build up a tolerance to prescription sleep aids, which may require a higher and higher dosage to see any effect.
 “A lot of people don’t realize they’ve become dependent, or possibly addicted, until they stop taking their sleeping medication,” Addiction Center explains.
 “All of a sudden they begin experiencing withdrawal symptoms, a telltale sign of both dependence and addiction.”
-If you have any concerns about becoming dependent on prescription sleep aids, speak with your doctor and you can make a plan together.
+If you have any concerns about becoming dependent on prescription sleep aids, be sure to speak with your doctor to develop a plan together.

-- As with any prescription medication, sleep aids can cause side effects in some people.
-Side effects vary depending on the medicine, but common ones include dizziness, nausea and diarrhea.
+- As with any prescription medication, sleep aids can cause side effects.
+Side effects vary depending on which medicine you use, but common ones include dizziness, nausea and diarrhea.
 There is also a risk in some individuals for a severe reaction to sleep aids, such as an allergic reaction or life-threatening anaphylaxis.

-- Earlier this year, the FDA issued new warnings for prescription sleep aids on the grounds that they may provoke dangerous behaviors stemming from residual drowsiness the day after use.
+- In recent years, the FDA issued new warnings for prescription sleep aids since they can cause residual drowsiness the day after use.
 Be sure to use caution when driving or operating machinery.

 Over-the-Counter Sleep Aids